The Baltic Landscape and Mythology in Polish Literature

 I have presented only a few examples, striving to choose views that are varied in their character and at the same time of the highest literary value.
 I have spoken about works whose functioning is not limited to the regional, which includes considerably more literary texts that for understandable reasons are linked with the theme of the Baltic landscape and mythology.
 The texts that I have dealt with here belong in terms of their subject-matter and poetics to Polish literature as a whole that stands above the various local traditions.
 They are so because of the potential for intellectual and artistic generalisation with which the writers endow their experiences, rooted as they are in the particular realities of time and place.

-Lecture given at the Visby conference on "The Baltic in Literature and Art" in November 2002
+Lecture given at the Visby conference on "Landscapes of the Baltic in Literature and Art" in November 2002